-Robert L. Clarke, 58, has been a member of the Board since 1994, and serves as Chairman of the Audit Committee of the Board and also on the Compensation and Stock Option Committee of the Board.
+Robert L. Clarke, 59, has been a member of the Board since 1994, and serves as Chairman of the Audit Committee of the Board and also on the Compensation and Stock Option Committee of the Board.
 He has been a partner in the law firm of Bracewell & Patterson, L.L.P. from 1971 to December 1985 and since March 1992.
 From December 1985 to February 1992, he was Comptroller of the Currency of the United States.
 Mr. Clarke is also a director of First Investors Financial Services, Inc.

-Timothy R. Eller, 52, has been a member of the Board since May 10, 2001.
-He has been the Chairman and Chief Executive Officer of Centex Homes, an indirect, wholly-owned subsidiary of Centex Corporation, since April 1998.
+Timothy R. Eller, 53, has been a member of the Board since May 10, 2001.
+He was elected President and Chief Operating Officer of Centex Corporation in April 2002.
+Mr. Eller continues to hold the title of Chairman of Centex Homes where he also previously served as Chief Executive Officer.
+Mr. Eller joined Centex Homes' Illinois operations in 1973 and was named Project Manager for the Illinois division in 1975.
+He became Vice President of the Minnesota division in 1977 and the division's President in 1981.
+He was named an Executive Vice President of Centex Real Estate Corporation in 1985 and elected as the company's President and Chief Operating Officer in January 1990.
+In July 1991, he was named President and Chief Executive Officer of Centex Homes and assumed his current position as Chairman of Centex Homes in April 1998.
 In August 1998, Mr. Eller was named Executive Vice President of Centex Corporation.
-In July 1991, he was named President and Chief Executive Officer of Centex Homes.
-Mr. Eller is currently the Chairman of the High Production Home Builders Council of the National Association of Home Builders and is a life trustee of the National Housing Endowment.
-He also serves on the Executive Committee of the Policy

-Advisory Board for Harvard University's Joint Center for Housing Studies and on the Dallas Advisory Board of the Nature Conservancy.
+Mr. Eller is the Chairman of the High Production Home Builders Council of the National Association of Home Builders and is a life trustee of the National Housing Endowment.
+He also serves on the Executive Committee of the Policy Advisory Board for Harvard University's Joint Center for Housing Studies, the Advisory Board of JP Morgan Chase Dallas Region and the Board of Trustees of the Nature Conservancy of Texas.
+Mr. Eller has a B.S. in construction management from the University of Nebraska.

-Laurence E. Hirsch, 55, has been a member of the Board since 1985, and serves as Chairman of the Executive Committee of the Board.
+Laurence E. Hirsch, 56, has been a member of the Board since 1985, and serves as Chairman of the Executive Committee of the Board.
 He has served as Chairman of the Board of Directors of the Corporation from January 1994 through December 1997 and from July 1999 to the present.
 Mr. Hirsch has served as a director of Centex Corporation since 1985, as Chief Executive Officer of Centex Corporation since July 1988 and as Chairman of the Board of Centex Corporation since July 1991.
 He also served as President of Centex Corporation from March 1985 until July 1991.
 Mr. Hirsch also serves as a director of Belo Corp. and Luminex Corporation, and as an advisory director of Heidelberger Zement AG.

-Richard D. Jones, Jr., 55, has been a member of the Board since 1999, and serves on the Executive Committee of the Board.
+Richard D. Jones, Jr., 56, has been a member of the Board since 1999, and serves on the Executive Committee of the Board.
 He has served as President of the Corporation since January 1998 and as Chief Executive Officer since July 1999.
 Mr. Jones was Chief Operating Officer of the Corporation from January 1990 until July 1999 and Executive Vice President of the Corporation from January 1990 through December 1997.